indaco/vitepress-templ-preview/website/docs/examples/alert-preview.md

-# alert component preview
+# Alert component

-Here you will see the result of what the `vitepress-templ-preview` plugin does:
+Below, you will see the results produced by the `vitepress-templ-preview` plugin:

 <templ-demo src="alert-demo" />